1. O'Farrell's Welcome to Limerick

 Celtic harp, viola da gamba, fiddle

-flee, perhaps from the "press gangs" who abducted young men for the
+to flee, perhaps from the "press gangs" who abducted young

 10. Morfa Rhuddlan (Rhuddlan Marsh)